 If you click Smart Checkout, JetBrains Rider will stash uncommitted changes, check out the selected branch, and then unstash the changes.
 If a conflict occurs during the unstash operation, you will be prompted to merge the changes.
 For details, see Resolve conflicts.

-The Files tab shows a list of all files that have diverged between the two branches.
+To see a list of all files that are different in the two branches, from the Branches popup select the branch that you want to compare with the current branch, and choose Show Diff with Working Tree.
 Clicking shows the differences between the selected file in the current branch and in the branch you are comparing it with.

 After you have integrated the changes from a feature branch into the main line of development, you can delete the branch you do not need anymore: